2i2c-org/docs/admin/environment/update-community-image.md

    :align: center
    ```

-   then we recommend you press {gui}`Cancel` and securely authenicate using `gh-scoped-creds`.
+   then we recommend you press {gui}`Cancel` and securely authenticate using `gh-scoped-creds`.
 See the [2i2c Docs – Move code in and out of the hub with GitHub](../../user/data/git.md) for more information.
    ````

 1. This triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build the base image and push this to the quay.io repository.
 The build process can take a few minutes.
 You can view the status of the build by visiting the {icon}`octicon:play` {gui}`Actions` tab at `https://github.com/<username>/example-inherit-from-community-image`.